KagPrat/FP20-Analytics/README.md

 - The top 10 customers spent between $3.82K and $2.55K, with 2 from the US.
 - Central US, Western Europe, and Central America dominate in profit.
-- US leads profit in all categories except Home and Accessories, where Mexico dominates.
+- The US leads profit in all categories except Home and Accessories, where Mexico dominates.
 - A correlation exists between low discounts (0%-20%) and higher profits.

 On my market dashboard, I focused on: